aws4embeddedlinux/meta-aws-ewaol/README.md

 ## Future Enchancements

-* Enable support for expanding filesystem on boot with cloud-init which depends on growpart.
+* Enable support for expanding the filesystem on boot with cloud-init which depends on growpart.
 This needs cloud-utils which is not in openembedded recipes yet.

 ## Security